aptos-labs/aptos-core/aptos-move/framework/aptos-framework/sources/aggregator/README.md

 }
 ```

-there is no clean way of getting a value of `Foo::a` without knowing that the
+there is no clean way of getting the value of `Foo::a` without knowing that the
 offset is 0.

 To mitigate the problem, we store aggregators as table items.
 Recall that every
-item stored in the table is uniqely identified by `(handle, key)` pair: `handle`
+item stored in the table is uniquely identified by `(handle, key)` pair: `handle`
-dentifies a table instance, and `key` identifies an item within the table.
+identifies a table instance, and `key` identifies an item within the table.
 Now,
 if aggregator is a table item, it can be easily queried from storage and has a
 fine-grained access.